hamecoded/ContactListVanilla/Readme.md

+# A vanila implementation of a contact list page.

-# Prerequisites
+## Prerequisites
-- install some kind of ws support, like npm: local-web-server
+- install some kind of local web server support, like npm: local-web-server
 - install compass

-run `ws & compass watch`
+run `compass watch && ws`